hmunye/llama.nvim/README.md

             -- (bool) Whether to stream the output as it is generated or wait until -- the entire response is ready.
 (Default: true) stream = true,
-            -- (bool) Indicates whether to include the current buffer's content -- initially as context for the model.
-(Default: false) include_current_buffer = false,
             chat = {
                 -- (string) Specifies the position of the chat interface.
 Options are -- "left" and "right".
 (Default: "right")